twknab/mean_hike/readme.md

 ## Completed Improvements:

++ 8/28/17 - PostTrip feature with validations added.
++ 8/27/17 - View Hike feature added.
++ 8/27/17 - All Hikes feature and Search added.
++ 8/26/17 - PreTrip feature with validations added.
 + 8/17/17 - Add New Hike feature completed with Validations.
 + 8/08/17 - Secured API routes and Angular routes for valid session user only.
 + 8/07/17 - Cleaned up all methods and added descriptive commenting / doc string notation.